home-assistant/home-assistant.io/source/_integrations/mqtt.markdown

 The MQTT protocol setting defaults to version `3.1.1`.
 If your MQTT broker supports MQTT version 5 you can set the protocol setting to `5`.

-#### Securing the the connection
+#### Securing the connection

 With a secure broker connection it is possible to use a client certificate for authentication.
 To set the client certificate and private key turn on the option `Use a client certificate` and click "Next" to show the controls to upload the files.
 Only a PEM encoded client certificates together with a PEM encoded private key can be uploaded.
 Make sure the private key has no password set.

 #### Using WebSockets as transport

 You can select `websockets` as transport method if your MQTT broker supports it.
 When you select `websockets` and click `NEXT`, you will be able to add a WebSockets path (default = `/`) and WebSockets headers (optional).
 The target WebSockets URI: `ws://{broker}:{port}{WebSockets path}` is built with `broker`, `port` and `ws_path` (WebSocket path) settings.
-To configure the WebSocketS headers supply a valid JSON dictionary string.
+To configure the WebSocket's headers supply a valid JSON dictionary string.
 E.g. `{ "Authorization": "token" , "x-header": "some header"}`.
 The default transport method is `tcp`.
 The WebSockets transport can be secured using TLS and optionally using user credentials or a client certificate.

 <div class='note'>